slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 ## Generating Provenance

-The generic workflow uses a Github Actions reusable workflow to generate the provenance.
+The generic workflow uses a GitHub Actions reusable workflow to generate the provenance.

 ### Getting Started

 To get started, you will need to add some steps to your current workflow.
-We will assume you have an existing Github Actions workflow to build your project.
+We will assume you have an existing GitHub Actions workflow to build your project.

 Add a step to your workflow after you have built your project to generate a sha256 hash of your artifacts and base64 encode it.

 Assuming you have a binary called `binary-linux-amd64` you can use the `sha256sum` and `base64` commands to create the digest.
-Here we use the `-w0` to output the encoded data on one line and make it easier to use as a Github Actions
+Here we use the `-w0` to output the encoded data on one line and make it easier to use as a GitHub Actions
 output:

 ```shell